Who do I contact for more information?

-Contact Peggy if you had trouble processing your membership online, or want to know if your membership form got through okay or if you have not received your membership card, Cadet Scout I.D. tag, or other membership perks.
-Membership submissions are processed once or twice a month so that a full sheet of ID card blanks can be printed at once, so please allow time for processing.
+Contact our membership chair if you had trouble processing your membership online, or want to know if your membership form got through okay or if you have not received your Cadet Scout I.D. tag.
+Membership submissions are processed regularly but please allow some time for processing.

-Joining a Troop? — Contact the Leader listed as closest to your area.
+Contact the Leader listed as closest to your area.
 To find the locations of the current troops, visit the Find a Troop page.
 You can see if there is one near you and contact the individual listed as the Leader or contact person.
-If a link is not working or you can’t reach the leader, contact Brenda and she will help you get in touch!
+If a link is not working or you can’t reach the leader, contact your troop coordinator and they will help you get in touch!

 Badges & Titles

-Merit Badges — If you have a question like, “Where’s my badge?” or “When can I expect to receive my new Dog Scout’s laminated photo I.D. card?” you should contact Julie.
+If you have a question like, “Where’s my badge?” or “When can I expect to receive my new Dog Scout’s laminated photo I.D. card?” you should contact Sally.
 If you have a change of address, or need a new Scout ID badge for your Dog Scout because yours was lost or damaged, you can have a new one issued for $5.00.
-Julie will verify that you’re in the database, and create a new ID for your dog (you may have to include a photo of your Dog Scout, unless she has it on file.)
-Also, if you need a replacement of any badge (patch), you can get these through Julie.
+Sally will verify that you’re in the database, and create a new ID for your dog (you may have to include a photo of your Dog Scout, unless she has it on file.)
+Also, if you need a replacement of any badge (patch), you can get these through Sally.
 She’ll verify that you’ve earned the badge, and send a new one out to you (you need to pay $3.00 for the replacement patch).

 Specialty badge submissions are processed on a weekly basis as they arrive.
 Delays may occur if you fail to provide all required information on the badge form, if there are questions about eligibility and/or badge pre-requisites, or if video submissions are submitted incompletely or incorrectly.

-Trail Dog Title: Kelly Ford — If you have completed the requirements for one of the pack titles, and you are a member, send the completed log and other documentation to Kelly.
+If you have completed the requirements for one of the pack titles, and you are a member, send the completed log and other documentation to Kristie.
 She will issue and record your certificate for the title and send you the Trail Dog patch (This is separate from the Backpacking Badge).
 Information on the requirements for this and the forms you’ll need to submit can be found in the Trail Dog Guidebook. (see the Trail Dog Title page)